 Analysts have lowered their earnings forecasts for European companies at the fastest rate in seven months, expecting less impact on stock prices.

-Analysts have downgraded estimates for European corporate earnings at the fastest pace in seven months this week, while more optimism over the global outlook might spare shares from severe punishment for misses.
+Analysts have sharply downgraded estimates for European corporate earnings this week at the fastest pace in seven months.
+Despite the downward revisions, growing optimism around the global economic outlook could shield stocks from harsh reactions if companies fall short of expectations.

-"Expectations have come down quite a bit," said Frederique Carrier, head of investment strategy at RBC Wealth Management.
-“If numbers are better than expected, I would expect the market to react quite positively.”
+"Expectations have come down quite a bit," noted Frederique Carrier, head of investment strategy at RBC Wealth Management.
+"If numbers are better than expected, I would expect the market to react quite positively."
+This suggests that while the bar has been lowered, any earnings surprises could still generate positive momentum for European shares amidst cautious investor sentiment.

 Cheap valuations and light positioning also offer opportunities.
 European companies trade close to a record discount against their US counterparts at about 37%, based on the P/E ratio.